Semiconductor Cleanroom design

 Wafer manufacturing and photolithography processes require the cleanest environments, typically classified as ISO 1-4.
 These classifications denote the acceptable level of particulate contamination, where ISO 1 is the cleanest.

-Integrated Circuits: SMT Assembly ISO 7-8
+Integrated Circuits: SMT Assembly iso 7-8

 For Surface Mount Technology (SMT) assembly, cleanrooms are often classified under ISO 7 or 8.
 These environments accommodate larger particulate sizes without compromising the functionality of integrated circuits.